List of Tohoku Initiatives

 Website Twitter Facebook E-Mail

-UNCRD has organized a workshop, consisting of site visits and discussion meetings with local municipalities and communities.
-Two issues of particular interests for this workshop are: i) promotion of green business; and ii) involvement of all stakeholders in reconstruction efforts, including NPOs and NGOs.
+UNCRD has organized a workshop between 25.
+February and 3.
+March 2012, consisting of site visits and discussion meetings with local municipalities and communities in Tohoku.
+Two issues of particular interests for this workshop were: a) promotion of green business; and b) involvement of all stakeholders in reconstruction efforts, including NPOs and NGOs.

 Based in: Nagoya